Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Test with control samples: GRB 210121A and GRB 210610B

-The possible values of $r_0$ are estimated with the method in Section~\ref{sec:GAMP} are listed in the last two columns in Table~\ref{tab:fitresTR_210610B}.
-A narrow range ($0.5\times10^{8}- 0.6\times10^{8}$ cm) is obtained with assuming that $r_0$ could be taken as a constant during the prompt phase.
-The possible regime for $T_0+[-10, 25]$ s is II, while Regime III is reasonable for the other part of prompt phase.
-The estimated $(1+\sigma_0)$ is greater than 1 for most bins as shown in Figure~\ref{fig:magnetization_controlsamples2} (e). $\sigma_0$ ranges from 0 to 1.2, which means a low to moderate magnetization in the outflow.
-The estimated $\sigma$ at $r=10^{14}$ to $10^{15}$ cm is less than 1, which corresponds to a coasting regime at these radii, and the NT emission is mainly from IS mechanism.
-This is consistent with the conclusion of ~\cite{2022ApJ...932...25C}.
-However, $1+\sigma_0$ is constrained to a much narrower range with our method, while it ranges from 1 to several tens with BB+BAND modeling in ~\cite{2022ApJ...932...25C}. \textbf{Besides, there is another evidence that mBB+PL provides a much more reasonable physical explanation than that by BB+BAND : we note that the BAND component has a large flux which reaches up to nearly a half contribution in BB+BAND; however, IS mechanism has a much lower radiative efficiency~\citep[only a few percent,][]{2011ApJ...726...90Z}, thus it is not reasonable that this large component denoted by a BAND function is the NT emission produced from the IS mechanism.
-For mBB+PL model, the NT emission is denoted by a PL with a much smaller flux, which provides more reasonable explanation.}
+The estimated $(1+\sigma_0)$ is greater than 1 for most bins as shown in Figure~\ref{fig:magnetization_controlsamples2} (e).
+The maximum $1+\sigma_0$ is about 2, which means a moderate magnetization in the outflow.
+Thus the outflow for GRB 210610B is diagnosed to be hybrid, which is consistent with the conclusion based on the modeling with BB+NT in ~\cite{2022ApJ...932...25C}.
+The estimated $\sigma_{15}$ is less than 1, which corresponds to a coasting regime at these radii, and the NT emission is mainly from IS mechanism.
+This is also consistent with the conclusion in \cite{2022ApJ...932...25C}.
+Note that the contribution from BAND component covers nearly a half in BB+BAND (see the fit results in [35, 45] s listed above)\footnote{ For other time bins, the contribution from BAND component covers even much more, as shown in Table 2 in \cite{2022ApJ...932...25C}.}; however, IS mechanism has a small radiative efficiency~\citep[only a few percent,][]{2011ApJ...726...90Z}, thus it seems not very reasonable that this `NT' component denoted by a BAND function is the NT emission produced from the IS mechanism.
+For mBB+PL model, the NT emission has a much smaller flux, which provides more reasonable explanation.